 Gold: According to The Diamond Pro, a white gold ring will cost roughly 40-50% less than a platinum engagement ring.
-This price discrepancy is largely due to the fact that platinum is denser so more material is required to craft a ring making white gold the more budget-friendly option for shoppers.
+This price discrepancy is largely because platinum is denser, so more material is required to craft a ring making white gold the more budget-friendly option for shoppers.

 Engagement Ring Settings

 Some engagement ring settings pair fabulously with white gold and platinum’s clean white color and hues.
 When picking an engagement ring, try these styles in either a platinum setting or a white gold setting to enhance your diamond or gemstone’s natural luster.

 Do you prefer minimalist engagement rings?
 Then this setting is right for you.
 Solitaire settings feature a single diamond fixed upon a metal band that can be set with pave diamonds or be completely sleek with no additional stones.

-Halo settings feature a center diamond that is surrounded by a circle of smaller diamonds referred to as accent stones.
+Halo settings feature a center diamond surrounded by a circle of smaller diamonds referred to as accent stones.
 This style can result in the illusion of a larger center stone and pairs wonderfully with either platinum or white gold.

-Also referred to as “antique”, vintage rings often feature Edwardian filigree, Art Deco symmetry and colorful gemstones.
+Also referred to as “antique”, vintage rings often feature Edwardian filigree, Art Deco symmetry and colorful types of gemstones.
 The pale tones of platinum and white gold emphasize bright stones like turquoise, amethyst, opal and blue enamel often used in vintage designs.

-Featuring a center stone and two side stones, the three stone engagement ring design is said to represent a couple’s past, present and future.
+Featuring a center stone and two side stones, the three stone engagement ring design represents a couple’s past, present and future.